100 Ways To Live More Sustainably | Simple & Practical Tips

 35. Recycle Properly: Properly recycle paper, plastic, glass, and metal to conserve resources.
 Also, learn recycling rules to avoid contamination that can lead to more waste.
 Proper recycling makes a big difference!

 36. Donate or Sell Unwanted Items: Instead of throwing things away, consider donating or selling them.
-There are many donation centers out there like Goodwill and The Salvation Army or you can call your local homeless shelter to schedule a drop-off.
+There are many donation centers out there like Goodwill, The Salvation Army or you can call your local homeless shelter to schedule a drop-off.

 37. Avoid Single-Use Items: Choose reusable natural materials over disposables whenever possible.
 Single-use plastics leave a bigger carbon footprint than people realize.